CommunitySolidServer/access-token-verifier/README.md

 ## How to?

-Use one simple async function verifying Solid Access Tokens:
+Verify Solid Access Tokens with a simple function:

 ```javascript
 import type { RequestMethod, VerifyIdentityFunction } from 'ts-dpop';